hidayattaj/FloatingPointCalc/README.md

 Learning Outcomes
 This project helped reinforce:
 - How floating point numbers are represented in memory
-- The challenges of precision and rounding in numerical computing
+- The challenges of precision in numerical computing
 - The power of bitwise operations in simulating hardware-level behavior
 - How to build robust CLI tools with modular design